Thibaultce/react-azuredevops-buildonce-deploymany/article/react-azuredevops-buildonce-deploymany.md

 #### Azure Pipelines

-Azure Pipelines is a cloud service that allows you to automatically build and test your code project and make it available to other users[^3].
+Azure Pipelines is a cloud service that allows you to automatically build and test your projects, and make them available to other users[^3].

-If you're new to Azure Pipelines, here is a link to an article that explain how to build, test and deploy your JavaScript/Node.js application: <a href="https://docs.microsoft.com/en-us/azure/devops/pipelines/languages/javascript?view=azure-devops" target="_blank">link</a>.
+If you're new to Azure Pipelines, here is a link to an article that explain how to build, test, and deploy your JavaScript/Node.js applications: <a href="https://docs.microsoft.com/en-us/azure/devops/pipelines/languages/javascript?view=azure-devops" target="_blank">link</a>.

 ### What we did

-To build and deploy our React applications, here are the main tasks we did in the past:
+To build and deploy our React applications, here are the main steps we took in the past:
 1. *Build pipeline* - Build the solution for a specific environment
 2. *Build pipeline* - Copy the build artifact to the *Build.ArtifactStagingDirectory* folder (each environment has its own sub-folder)
 3. *Release pipeline* - Pick the right build artifact and deploy it to the right environment